 Professor J Michael Bailey, in his book The Man Who Would Be Queen: The Science of Gender-Bending and Transsexualism, created a shortened version of Blanchard’s test for autogynephilia, which I have copied below.
 My thanks to Prof. Bailey for this.

 I reviewed his book some time ago and recommend it.
-It is valuable not only for transsexuals seeking to find out about themselves, but also for others who just want to know more about transsexualism.
-Particularly so if you have someone close who has come out as transsexual (AGPs often call themselves ‘transgender’, but that is a political term and we will stick to the science.)
+It is valuable not only for trans people seeking to find out about themselves, but also for others who just want to know more about transsexualism.
+Particularly so if you have someone close who has come out as trans/

 Before you do the test, remember that it was primarily designed for white, culturally Western respondents.
 If you are from another, non-Anglo-Saxon culture, then it may be misleading.
 If you are Asian, this is especially likely to be the case.
 By all means do the test for fun, but treat it in that manner.
 If you are from an Anglo-Saxon or north European culture, however, this short test seems very successful.